-NEW TO ENGLISH The pupil may: Use first language for learning and other purposes.
+The pupil may The pupil may:Use first language for learning and other purposes.
 Remain completely silent in the classroom.
 Be copying/repeating some words or phrases.
-Understand some everyday expressions in English but may have minimal or no literacy in English.
-Needs a considerable amount of EAL support EARLY ACQUISITION The pupil may: Follow day-to-day social communication in English and participate in learning activities with support.
+Understand some everyday expressions in English but may have minimal NEW TO or no literacy in English.
+NEW TO Needs a considerable amount of EAL arranget ENGLISH Needs a considerable amount of EAL support The pupil may: Follow day-to-day social communication in English and participate in learning activities with support.
 Begin to use spoken English for social purposes.
 Understand simple instructions and can follow narrative/accounts with visual support.
-Have developed some skills in reading and writing.
-Have become familiar with some subject specific vocabulary.
-Still needs a significant amount of EAL support to access curriculum DEVELOPING COMPETENCE The pupil may: Participate in learning activities with increasing independence.
+EARLY Have developed some skills in reading and writing.
+Have become familiar with some subject analities vesselylary.
+ACQUISITION Have become familiar with some subject specific vocabulary.
+1 Still needs a significant amount of EAL support to access curriculum The pupil may: Participate in learning activities with increasing independence.
 Be able to express self orally in English, but structural inaccuracies are still apparent.
 Be able to follow abstract concepts and more complex written English.
-Literacy will require ongoing support, particularly for understanding text and writing.
-Requires ongoing EAL support to access curriculum fully COMPETENT Oral English developing well, enabling successful engagement in activities across the curriculum.
+Literacy will require ongoing support, particularly for understanding text DEVELOPING and writing.
+COMPETENCE Requires ongoing EAL support to access curriculum fully Oral English developing well, enabling successful engagement in activities across the curriculum.
 Can read and understand a wide variety of texts.
-Written English may lack complexity and contain occasional evidence of errors in structure.
+Written English may lack complexity and contain occasional evidence of COMPETENT errors in structure.
 Needs some support to access subtle nuances of meaning, to refine English usage, and to develop abstract vocabulary.
-Needs some/occasional EAL support to access complex curriculum material and tasks FLUENT Can operate across the curriculum to a level of competence equivalent to a pupil who uses English as first language.
+Needs some/occasional EAL support to access complex curriculum material and tasks Can operate across the curriculum to a level of competence equivalent to a pupil who uses English as first language.
 Operates without EAL support across the curriculum.
+FILIFAT FLUENT